mate-academy/jv-jdbc-intro/checklist.md

 * Use informative messages for exceptions.
     - Bad practice:
         ```java
-            throw new DataProcessingException("Can't get a books", e);
+            throw new DataProcessingException("Can't get a book", e);
         ```
     - Good practice:
         ```java
-            throw new DataProcessingException("Can't get a books by id " + id, e);
+            throw new DataProcessingException("Can't get a book by id " + id, e);
-            throw new DataProcessingException("Can't save a books " + books, e);
+            throw new DataProcessingException("Can't save a book " + book, e);
         ```

 * Don't use schema's name in your queries, because you are configuring it while establishing a connection with DB.